NZME half-year profit jumps 37pc

 NZME, which also owns a number of radio stations - including Newstalk ZB - and the OneRoof real estate platform, said operating earnings climbed 3 per cent to $28.1m in the six months to June 30.

-The board declared an interim dividend of 3c a share and maintained its full year ebitda guidance of $67-$72m.
+The board declared an interim dividend of 3c a share and maintained its full-year ebitda guidance of $67-$72m.

 NZME said total revenue was $176.94m.
 That included "other revenue" of $8.8m, up 41 per cent primarily due to government funding of specific projects.